TUI Travel has a global supply chain, and our suppliers are the driving force for improving our sustainability performance in our destinations.

 Engaging in sustainability can also help hotels differentiate their product, meet growing customer demand, and protect their destinations.
-There is also evidence that our most sustainably-managed hotels are also those which are delivering higher quality and greater customer satisfaction
+There is also evidence that our most sustainably-managed hotels are also those which are delivering higher quality and customer satisfaction.

-The majority of TUI Travel businesses have incorporated environmental and social minimum standards into their contracts for accommodation suppliers have been introduced by our Mainstream tour operating businesses and other businesses across the Group.
-The minimum contractual standards require each hotelier to initiate (or continue to develop) a sustainability programme, managing their impacts on the environment, their employees and the local community.
+The majority of TUI Travel businesses have incorporated environmental and social minimum standards into their contracts for accommodation suppliers.
+These minimum standards require each hotelier to initiate (or continue to develop) a sustainability programme, managing and improving their impacts on the environment, their employees and the local community.

 Sustainability certification schemes

-TUI Deutschland awards its most environmentally friendly hotels with the TUI Umwelt Champion (’Environment Champion’) award.
-The award system now uses the Travelife Sustainability System as part of the assessment criteria.
+TUI Deutschland awards its most environmentally responsible hotels with the TUI Umwelt Champion (’Environmental Champion’) award.
+The award system uses Travelife as part of the assessment criteria.
 138 hotels achieved the award in 2012, and the top hotel was Hotel Tigaiga in Tenerife, due to its strong commitment to environmental protection, including being an early adopter of solar energy some 20 years ago.

 Other useful tools

-TUI Deutschland launched BlueContec, a sustainability and energy consultancy business for tourism companies, especially hotels.
-For further information click here.
+blueContec is a sustainability and energy consultancy business for tourism companies, especially hotels.

 The Travel Foundation

 The Travel Foundation is a UK charity which helps the travel industry understand, manage and take effective action on sustainable tourism.
 A range of useful tools for our suppliers include: